zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 - Who can send:
     - Vendor account
     - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
+    - `vid` field in the corresponding `CRLSignerCertificate` (for vendor-scoped PAAs and PAIs) must be equal to the Vendor account's VID
 - Parameters:
-    - vid: `uint16` -  Vendor ID (positive non-zero)
+    - vid: `uint16` -  Vendor ID (positive non-zero).
+Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
     - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
-    - issuerSubjectKeyID: `string` -  issuer certificate's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`
+    - issuerSubjectKeyID: `string` -  crlSignerCertificate's `Subject Key Id` as an even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
-    - dataUrl: `string` -  The URL where to obtain the information in the format indicated by the RevocationType field
+    - dataUrl: `string` -  The URL where to obtain the information in the format indicated by the RevocationType field.
+Must start with either `http` or `https`.
     - dataFileSize: `optional(uint64)` -  Total size in bytes of the file found at the DataUrl.
 Must be omitted if RevocationType is 1.
     - dataDigest: `optional(string)` -  Digest of the entire contents of the associated file downloaded from the DataUrl.
 Must be omitted if RevocationType is 1.
+Must be provided if and only if the `DataFileSize` field is present.
     - dataDigestType: `optional(uint32)` - The type of digest used in the DataDigest field from the list of [1, 7, 8, 10, 11, 12] (IANA Named Information Hash Algorithm Registry).
+Must be provided if and only if the `DataDigest` field is present.
 - In State:
     - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>` -> list of Revocation Distribution Points
     - `pki/RevocationDistributionPoint/value/<IssuerSubjectKeyID>/<vid>/<label>` -> Revocation Distribution Point